Tutorial: Creating a Login Message Script

 Sovereign scripts are based around callback functions that are triggered by events.
 When you write a new script, you

 will add one or more callback functions that will be called by the server.
-Some events such as Core_Tick
+Some events such as Core_Tick have no

 details and expect a callback without any arguments.
 Other events have a details object that will be passed to the